Bethsaida: Bronze and Iron Ages

 Excavations indicate that the settlement was founded in the 11th century BCE, in the biblical period.
 Et-Tell was inhabited during both the Bronze Age and the Iron Age.
-The fortified town there is associated by researchers with the biblical kingdom of Geshur.
+Researchers associate the fortified town there with Geshur, which is mentioned in the Hebrew Bible.

+During the Iron Age, the site of et-Tell was very likely the capital of the Kingdom of Geshur.